-Archery clubs throughout the UK use the scheme and it applies to all archers, irrespective of age, ability or bow type* and operates under GNAS rules
+It is an award scheme in use at many archery clubs in the UK and applies to all archers, irrespective of age, ability or bow type (scores differ by bow type).

 - Six sighter arrows are permitted which will not count towards the final score.

-- Once the archer has achieved the minimum required score twice at each distance (using GNAS 5 zone scoring),
+- Once the archer has achieved the minimum required score twice at each distance, the 252 awards will be awarded for that distance.

-- Junior archers may also claim the award at 10 and 15 yards.
+- Junior archers may also claim the award at 10 yards.

 - The archer’s responsibility is to make a claim on a standard score sheet, witnessed by at least one other club archer, who will record the scores, then sign and print their name on completion as confirmation.